 East High School

-The 36-year-old building with the boarded up windows and doors that stands today at East 79th Street and Superior Avenue is the second incarnation of Cleveland's famous East High School.
 East High School was coined a "20th-century schoolhouse" when it opened its doors on November 26, 1900.
-The "original" East High School was the talk of the town, as no other school in the city could compete with the grandeur of the $180,000 brick school building that opened at East 82nd Street and Decker Avenue.
+The "original" East High was the talk of the town, as no other school in the city could compete with the grandeur of the $180,000 brick school building that opened at East 82nd Street and Decker Avenue.
 The present building, constructed just to the northwest of the original, was built in 1975 at a cost of $17 million.
-The Cleveland Metropolitan School District closed the school at the end of the 2009-2010 school year as part of the District's Transformation Plan.
+The Cleveland Metropolitan School District closed the school at the end of the 2009-10 school year as part of the District's Transformation Plan.

-The original East High School initially offered only three courses of study -- classical, English, and scientific.
+The original East High School initially offered only three courses of study – classical, English, and scientific.
 It was run much like a city, as students elected a senior classmate as "mayor" and nine "judges" from each class, a practice that gave East High some of its uniqueness.
-The motto 'Noblesse Oblige" was adopted by East High's first principal Benjamin U. Rannells in 1900, providing the guidance that each graduating class carried on as it pursued life's endeavors.
+The motto "Noblesse Oblige" was adopted by East High's first principal Benjamin U. Rannells in 1900, providing the guidance that each graduating class carried on as it pursued life's endeavors.
 East High School was also known for its sports and won various titles and championships, both locally and statewide.
-"The Home of the Blue Bombers," with its blue and gold school colors, became so popular during the 1900s that the school's enrollment increased to over 1,200 students within five years of its opening.
+"The Home of the Blue Bombers," with its blue and gold school colors, grew to more than 1,200 students within five years of its opening.
 "Eastites," as its students were called, proclaimed and believed in "nothing but the best."